ohthehugemanatee/win10vm/README.md

 # My Windows 10 VM

 These are my QEMU configurations for a Windows 10 VM on libvirt.
-Emphasis is given on performance and satisfying requirements for my workplace IT security.
+Emphasis is on performance and satisfying requirements for my workplace IT security.

 Bare metal benchmark results using Phoronix are found in the root directory.